rugbyprof/2143-ObjectOrientedProgramming/Assignments/Homework-01-lists-dict.md

 fantasy_team.remove("calvin johnson")
 fantasy_team[0] = "aaron rodgers"
 print(fantasy_team)
-# Prints: [’aaron rodgers’]
+# Prints: ['aaron rodgers']
 ```

 Lists can be created using square braces, and likewise, their elements can be accessed via square braces.
 Just like tuples, lists are zero-indexed.
-Let’s try out some basics.
+Let's try out some basics.

 #### 1.1 Basics
 ---